adavarski/jenkins-dev-environment/README.md

 - BITBUCKET_CREDENTIALS_ID - the global credentials id previously added to Jenkins with the Bitbucket *username* and *password*

 This feature is enabled by the [Bitbucket plugin](https://plugins.jenkins.io/bitbucket).

+ For better integration you can install  [Bitbucket Server integration plugin](https://plugins.jenkins.io/atlassian-bitbucket-server-integration/): See [example using this plugin](https://github.com/adavarski/jenkins-dev-environment/tree/main/j.playground).

 ## Integration with SonarQube